 Dorinne was quick-witted and had a smile that would light up the room.
 She will be missed by all who knew her.

-To send flowers to Dorinne's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dorinne Morgan, please visit our floral store.